 Read more about reimbursement of costs of treatment abroad.

 If you wish to travel to Slovenia for the purpose of using healthcare services you can find general information on seeking treatment abroad on our site.
 Some useful websites concerning seeking treatment in Slovenia are listed below.
-You should direct your questions about healthcare in Slovenia to the Slovenian National Contact Point.
+You should direct your questions about healthcare in Slovenia to the Slovenian National Contact Point for cross-border healthcare.

 Quality and safety of treatment